Unhealthy (album)

 Unhealthy is the third studio album by English singer-songwriter Anne-Marie.
 It was released on 28 July 2023, through Major Tom's, Asylum Records, and Atlantic Records.
 The album, a pop and dance-pop record, was produced by Mojam, who previously produced Anne-Marie's second studio album, Therapy (2023), Billen Ted, an opening act on Anne-Marie's Dysfunctional Tour for Therapy, siblings Connor and Riley McDonough, and Evan Blair.
 The album features guest appearances from American singer Khalid, British rapper Aitch, and Canadian singer Shania Twain, with reissues of the album featuring Thai singer Minnie from South Korean girl group (G)I-dle, French DJ David Guetta, and American rapper Coi Leray.

 Unhealthy was preceded by three singles.
 The first, "Psycho" (featuring Aitch), was released on the 15th of September, 2022.
 It would chart at number 8 on the Irish Singles Chart, number 5 on the UK singles chart, and a peak at the top of the Sweden Heatseeker chart.
 It was also certified Platinum in the UK.
 The second single, "Sad Bitch", was released on the 3rd of February, 2023, and charted at number 65 on the UK singles chart.
 The title track and third and final single, "Unhealthy" (featuring Shania Twain), was released on the 18th of May, 2023.
 It would chart at number 18 on the UK singles chart and number 10 on the Irish Singles chart, whilst peaking within the top 10 in seven other countries, including a position at the top of the Rádio – Top 100 in Slovakia.

 Unhealthy peaked at number 2 on the UK Albums Chart and became her best selling album to date in her homeland.
 The album also saw continued success in other charts including peaking at number 1 on the Scottish albums chart and at number 11 on the Irish albums chart, respectively.
 The album was also certified Silver by the British Phonographic Industry (BPI).
 To promote the album, Anne-Marie went on The Unhealthy Club Tour from 2023 to 2024, which included a leg of "Unhealthy Intimate Performances" in 2023.
-Reissues would later contain the non-album single "Expectations" (featuring Minnie) and the worldwide hit single "Baby Don't Hurt Me" (featuring David Guetta and Coi Leray), also previously released as a non-album single.